VulcanJS/Vulcan/MIGRATING.md

 Please open an issue or a pull request if you feel this doc is incomplete.

+## From 1.13.3 to ...

+- `import MuiThemeProvider from @material-ui/core/styles/MuiThemeProvider"` becomes `import { MuiThemeProvider } from "@material-ui/core/styles"`

 ## From 1.13.2 to 1.13.3

 - Update React to a version over 16.8 (and under 17 which will bring breaking changes) to access hooks